 3. Cost Differentials:

 a.
-For projects whose project cost are equal to or in excess $15,000,000, significant cost differentials in bid prices whereby the use of local labor and materials significantly increases the sub contract or contract of a particular trade or work scope by 20%.
-Every reasonable effort should be made by the Applicant and or the Applicants' contractor to get below the 20% cost differential including, but not limited to, communicating and meeting with local construction trade organizations, such as the local Contractor Associations;
+For projects whose project cost are equal to or in excess $15,000,000, significant cost differentials in bid prices whereby the use of local labor and materials significantly increases the sub contract or contract of a particular trade or work scope by 30%.
+Every reasonable effort should be made by the Applicant and or the Applicants' contractor to get below the 30% cost differential including, but not limited to, communicating and meeting with local construction trade organizations, such as the local Contractor Associations;

+(1).
+If the applicant or applicants’ contractors cannot get below the 30% cost differential, the applicant must give the otherwise preferred local bidder one final chance to get below the 30% cost differential.
+This effort must be documented and presented to the Agency’s third-party local labor monitoring firm.

 b.
-For projects whose project cost is less than $15,000,000, significant cost differentials in bid prices whereby the use of local labor and materials significantly increases the sub contract or contract of a particular trade or work scope by 10% or more.
-Every reasonable effort should be made by the Applicant and or the Applicants' contractor to get below the 10% cost differential including, but not limited to, communicating and meeting with local construction trade organizations, such as the local Contractor Associations
+For projects whose project cost is less than $15,000,000, significant cost differentials in bid prices whereby the use of local labor and materials significantly increases the sub contract or contract of a particular trade or work scope by 15% or more.
+Every reasonable effort should be made by the Applicant and or the Applicants' contractor to get below the 15% cost differential including, but not limited to, communicating and meeting with local construction trade organizations, such as the local Contractor Associations

+(1) If the applicant or applicants’ contractors cannot get below the 15% cost differential, the applicant must give the otherwise preferred local bidder one final chance to get below the 15% cost differential.
+This effort must be documented and presented to the Agency’s third-party local labor monitoring firm.

 4. No labor is available for the project; and